-You can find an expanded version of this feature, with more on fifties sci-fi and the early days of BBC Radio, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of Ferry Cross The Mersey (Unless It’s Raining) in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You’re Weird, Ronald is the story on another questionable broadcasting decision Granada made in 1979; you can find it here.
+You’re Weird, Ronald is the story of another questionable broadcasting decision Granada made in 1979; you can find it here.

-You can hear more about The Mersey Pirate – and The Saturday Banana – in the edition of Looks Unfamiliar with Samira Ahmed, which you can find here.
+You can hear more about The Mersey Pirate – and The Saturday Banana – in Looks Unfamiliar with Samira Ahmed here.

 © Tim Worthington.